chromium/chromium/docs/webui_build_configuration.md

               preprocessed files are instead passed to ts_library in WebUIs that have been migrated to TypeScript, this is only used by WebUIs that have not been migrated to TypeScript yet.
+defines: Optional parameter.
+Specifies additional variables that can be used in
+         conditional expressions.
 ```
 #### **Example:**
 ```